General

 What is Report and Support?

-Report and Support is an online tool developed by an organisation called Culture Shift where staff, students and others can report bullying, harassment, discrimination and other issues.
-Reports can be made anonymously or with named details.
+Report and Support is an online tool developed by an organisation called Culture Shift, it is a platform for staff, students and others can report safeguarding concerns, bullying, harassment, discrimination and other issues.
+Reports can be made anonymously or with contact details.
 Report and Support also provides information about internal and external support, policies and procedures.

 Who are Culture Shift?